shakiba/jdbi-annotation/README.md

 JPA annotation extension for jDBI
 ===============

-Extension for [jDBI](https://github.com/brianm/jdbi/) to use JPA annotation for mapping/binding instead of JavaBeans conventions.
+Extension for [jDBI](https://github.com/brianm/jdbi/) to use JPA annotations for mapping/binding instead of JavaBeans conventions.

 ### Usage